intel/intel-inb-manageability/docs/Query.md

 # Query Command

 ## Description
 The Query command can be called by either the cloud or INBC.
-It will provide attribute information on either the Host, Edge Device, or Nodes.
+It will provide attribute information on the Host.

 ### How to Call